JinfengZh/JinfengZh.github.io/_publications/2023-01-03-paper-title-number-3.md

 title: "Constraint-based recommender system for crisis management simulations"
 collection: publications
 permalink: /publication/2023-01-03-paper-title-number-3
-excerpt: 'In this paper, we propose to add a module for recommending driver/vehicle pairs (with their specificities) to a system of crisis management simulation.'
 date: 2023-01-03
 venue: 'Proceedings of HICSS 2023'
 ---